Go Back

 • Cut the other three pears in thin slices to decorate the tart.
 I don't do this earlier so that they don't turn brown.
 Carefully place them around the tart, one overlapping with the next.
 Start with the outer ring and move inwards.

-• Bake for 50 minutes, or until a toothpick comes out of the center completely clean.
+• Bake the tart for 50 minutes, or until a toothpick comes out of the center completely clean.
+Let the tart cool on a wire rack for 30 minutes.

 Notes